cms636/cms636.github.io/_posts/2017-04-26-downs-hayles-response.md

     "May involved with changes in brain architecture that makes close reading more difficult to achieve."

-    Hyperlinks tend to degrade comprehension rather ahn enhance it -- but how is this defined?
+    Hyperlinks tend to degrade comprehension rather ahn enhance it -- but how is this defined? writing a summary and completing a multiplee chocie test Doesn't mean that readers aren't elarning, just that they aren't focusing on that particular passage